How to find a wedding dress within my budget?

-I reserve 90 minutes for every bride, and my consultations run back-to-back.
-(Unless you booked a ‘Let’s Celebrate’ reservation).
-If you arrive late, it will cut into the amount of time I have with you to try on dresses.
+I reserve 90 minutes for every bride, and my consultations run back-to-back. * If you arrive late, it will cut into the amount of time I have with you to try on dresses.
 But life does happen!
 Sometimes I may be running late with a bride and ask for you to wait.
 I will, of course, offer you your full time if that happens.
-However, if you are more then 15 minutes late, I will have to assume you are no longer coming and will forfeit your consultation.
+However, if you are more than 15 minutes late, I will have to assume you are no longer coming and will forfeit your consultation.

 2. Plan to bring your key decision-makers with you.

 When you find your dress, you want your favorite people there to share the moment!
 If someone can’t join you, you can plan to face time them.
 I can fit 3-5 comfortably* but do have limited space in the boutique.

 3. Determine your ideal budget for your dress and communicate that to me.

 Part of my role is to find you a dress that won’t hurt your wedding day budget, so being as upfront and honest with yourself and me will help us find a dress that you love everything about—including the price point.
 My dresses range from $2,500 – $7,000 with the majority of them falling between $2,750 and $3,500.